caleb531/sensitive-data-masker/README.md

 _Released under the MIT license_

-Sensitive Data Masker is a Chrome extension that masks the values of sensitive information like monetary amounts, passwords, and credit card numbers.
+Sensitive Data Masker is a Chrome extension that masks the values of sensitive information like monetary amounts, social security numbers, and other sensitive values.
 This is useful if you want to show someone a webpage without revealing the sensitive information on it.

 ## How to use